dustinpfister/blog_posts/_posts/js-javascript-mouse.md

 ### 2.2 - Method to get an element relative position for mouse and touch events

 Working out how to get an element rather than window relative mouse cursor position is one thing, but often I will want to get such a position for touch events also.
+So then there is often a need to have some kind of simple helper method that will return an object with adjusted x and y values from a given event object from a mouse or touch event.
+If the event object is a mouse event I can just use clientX, and clientY, but if the event object is a touch event that makes things a little more involved.
+One major reason why is the because when it comes to touch devices there is of course muti touch.
+So With a touch event I have not think more in terms of an array of objects where each object contains a clientX, and clientY value.

 ```html
 <html>